WildgrassGames/BEARZERKERS/README.md

 Add any relevant labels to your issue to help us categorize it.

 Thanks for supporting us and we hope to fix any issues you find soon!

+Click below to report issues you find that need to be fixed or features you'd like to request. https://github.com/WildgrassGames/BEARZERKERS/issues